thehimel/django-boilerplate/NOTE.md

 ```

 - Install Django. `pip install django`
-- Start a project named 'demo'. `django-admin startproject demo`
+- Start a project named 'basepro'. `django-admin startproject basepro`
-- It will create a directory 'demo' having all the related files.
+- It will create a directory 'basepro' having all the related files.
-- Rename this 'demo' to 'src'.
+- Rename this 'basepro' to 'src'.

 ### Section 1.2 - Installing Django Debug Toolbar
 Django Debug Toolbar is used to have a look at the underlying information.
 [Installation](https://django-debug-toolbar.readthedocs.io/en/latest/installation.html)

 - Install DDT. `pip install django-debug-toolbar`
-- Include 'debug_toolbar' in the INSTALLED_APPS of src/demo/settings.py
+- Include 'debug_toolbar' in the INSTALLED_APPS of src/basepro/settings.py
 - Include the following lines in the settings.py.
 ```bash
 STATIC_URL = '/static/'